St Mary's Cathedral, Sydney

-St Mary's has the greatest length of any church in Australia (although it is neither the tallest nor largest overall).
+Pope Pius XI raised the shrine to the status of Minor Basilica via the Pontifical decree Inter Potiores Sacras on 4 August 1932.
+Pope Benedict XVI made an Apostolic Visit to the shrine in 19 July 2008.

 It is located on College Street near the eastern border of the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
-Despite the high-rise development of the central business district, the cathedral's imposing structure and twin spires make it a landmark from every direction.
-In 2008, St Mary's Cathedral became the focus of World Youth Day 2008 and was visited by Pope Benedict XVI who consecrated the new forward altar.
 The cathedral was designed by William Wardell and built from 1866 to 1928.
-It is also known as St Mary's Catholic Cathedral and Chapter House, Saint Mary's Cathedral and St Mary's Cathedral.
 The property was added to the New South Wales State Heritage Register on 3 September 2004.

 History

 Background

 Sydney was established as a penal settlement on 26 January 1788 in the name of King George III by Captain Arthur Phillip, for prisoners transported from Britain.
 Many of the people to arrive in Sydney at that time were military, some with wives and family; there were also some free settlers.
 The first chaplain of the colony was the Reverend Richard Johnson of the Church of England.
 No specific provision was made for the religious needs of those many convicts and settlers who were Roman Catholics.
 To redress this, an Irish Catholic priest, a Father O'Flynn, travelled to the colony of New South Wales but, as he arrived without government sanction, he was sent home.

 It was not until 1820 that two priests, Father Conolly and Father John Therry, arrived to officially minister to the Roman Catholics in Australia.
 Father Conolly went to Tasmania and Father Therry remained in Sydney.
 Therry claimed that, on the day of his arrival, he had a vision of a mighty church of golden stone dedicated to the Blessed Virgin Mary raising its twin spires above the city of Sydney.
 This vision came to pass, but not until after 180 years and three intermediate buildings.